-Miriam empowers unique learners by building confidence and a foundation for success.
+Miriam School and Learning Center empowers unique learners by building confidence and a foundation for success.

 Miriam is proud of our legacy that spans over 100 years of service to the St. Louis community.
 The organization was originally chartered in 1910 as “Miriam No. 17”, a local chapter of the national organization United Order True Sisters, Inc. (UOTS) and was, from the outset, focused on community service.
 Property in Webster Groves, Missouri, was donated by the Bry family and in 1914 Miriam founded and operated the Rosa Bry Convalescent Home and Rehabilitation Program until 1956, when the program merged with Jewish Hospital in St. Louis.